-- Varying Levels of Displacement: These tracts have of income varying levels affordability, and some tracts gentrified during 1990-2000 or 2000-2018, but all tracts experienced an increase in housing costs and/or rental value during 2012 to 2018. - Moderate and Mixed Income: These tracts range from moderate to high income, and other variables are relatively stable. - Varying Levels of Exclusiveness: These tracts range from moderate to high income, and housing costs are increasing.
+- Varying Levels of Displacement: These tracts have varying levels of income and housing affordability, and some tracts gentrified during 1990-2000 or 2000-2018, but all tracts experienced an increase in housing costs and/or rental value during 2012 to 2018. - Moderate and Mixed Income: These tracts range from moderate to high income, and other variables are relatively stable. - Varying Levels of Exclusiveness: These tracts range from moderate to high income, and housing costs are increasing.
 In some tracts, lowincome households are excluded from entering and decreasing in numbers.